pzhaojohnson/rnacanvas.embedded/README.md

 The RNAcanvas app must be added to the document of a webpage before its underlying SVG drawing functionality can work properly.

-The RNAcanvas app can be added to any container node that is part of the document (not just the document body itself as shown in the example above).
+The RNAcanvas app can be added to any container node present in the document (not just the document body itself as shown in the example above).